 Beirut National Museum

-If a visit to Beirut only allows a trip to one museum, the Beirut National Museum is the biggest and most established.
+If a visit to Beirut only allows a trip to 1 museum, the Beirut National Museum is the biggest and most established.

-For guests of the Radisson Blu Martinez Hotel in Beirut, the Beirut National Museum is only 200m away.
-They can choose to take a leisurely stroll, catch a taxi just outside the hotel or make use of the hotel’s underground car park if they are driving.
+For guests of the Radisson Blu Martinez Hotel in Beirut, the Beirut National Museum is only 4 kilometers away.
+They can choose to catch a taxi just outside the hotel or make use of the hotel’s underground car park if they are driving their own car.

 Lebanon’s rich history

-Visiting Beirut’s National Museum is entirely free and all the exhibits are helpfully labelled in English, French and Arabic so most nationalities will be able to appreciate them.
+Visiting Beirut’s National Museum is entirely free and all the exhibits are helpfully labeled in English, French and Arabic so most nationalities will be able to appreciate them.

 The Radisson Blu Martinez Hotel, Beirut